LaputanMachines/website/_posts/2018-04-24-shuffling-with-python.md

 So, we’ll say that the average number of times we’d reshuffle is the number of indices we’d reshuffle times their probabilities.
 If we say that the neighboring 1st, 2nd, and 3rd index reshuffle with a probability of 100%, 50%, and 25%, respectively, we’d reshuffle about (1/15)(1) + (1/14)(0.5) + (1/13)(0.25) = 0.12 = 12% of the time.
 We’ll call that our benchmark.
 Let’s not do worse than a 12% re-shuffle rate.

-### Shuffle v2.2: Final Implementation
+## Shuffle v2.2: Final Implementation

-> Mathematics is the art of giving the same name to different things. --- Henri Poincare

 We take v2.1 and generalize the probability of reshuffling for n tracks in playlist p.
 We say that the probability of reshuffling is 1 / delta_position, giving us a scalable probably set for all tracks in the playlist (instead of just the two neighboring indices).